 History

-Ever since its 1966 rediscovery in a bed of seagrassin Monte Cristi Bay, the Pipe wreck has been well known among Monte Cristenos and many Dominicans scattered about the island.
-Since then the site, lying at a mere 4.4 meters depth, has repeatedly been visited by treasure hunters and souvenir collectors.
+In 1966, a shipwreck was discovered in a bed of seagrass in Monte Cristi Bay in the Dominican Republic.
+The wreck is often called the 'pipe wreck' because of the great amount of clay pipes that were found there.
+The site appears to have been well known among locals and inhabitants of the Dominican Republic for a long time.
+Since 1966 the site, lying at a mere 4.4 meters depth, has repeatedly been visited by treasure hunters and souvenir collectors.
 Its history of salvage is however thought to extend back centuries.
-When archaeologists of the Monte Cristi Shipwreck Project arrived at the site in 1991, the obvious question was whether or not there were sufficient archaeological data left to accurately interpret the site.
+When archaeologists of the Monte Cristi Shipwreck Project arrived at the site in 1991, the obvious question was whether or not there was sufficient archaeological data left to accurately interpret the site.

-At that time, the visible portion of the site is comprised of scattered ballast stones, ceramic sherds, concreted iron cooking cauldron fragments, and an estimated 500.000 smoking pipes, which had given the wreck its popular name.
-Careful study of these artifacts led the research team to hypothesize that the remains were of an inbound Dutch merchant vessel that wrecked in the middle 17th century.
-The results of many years of excavation, historical research and analysis of artefacts carried out since support this idea, which would make the wreck one of the few known Dutch shipwrecks in the New World.
+At that time, the visible portion of the site is comprised of scattered ballast stones, ceramic sherds, concreted fragments of iron cooking cauldrons, and an estimated 500.000 smoking pipes, which had given the wreck its popular name.
+Careful study of these artefacts led to the hypothesis that the remains are of an inbound Dutch merchant vessel that was wrecked in the middle of the 17th century.
+The results of many years of excavation, historical research and analysis of artefacts carried out since then support this idea, which would make the wreck one of the few known Dutch shipwrecks in the New World.

 Trade goods

-Despite possibly centuries of salvage, and although the Pipe Wreck has still not yet been fully excavated, its remnant cargo has shown to be one of the largest and most diverse of any inbound merchantman destined for the Americas.
+Despite possibly centuries of salvage, and although the Pipe Wreck has still not yet been fully excavated, the remnants of its cargo make it clear that it is one of the largest and most diverse cargoes of any inbound merchantman destined for the Americas ever found.
 Around 10.000 mostly uniform pipes have been collected at the site, representing the largest aggregation of smoking-related artifacts ever recovered from a shipwreck, and possibly from any known archaeological site.
-Interestingly, a small portion of the collection consisted of clear imitations of Native American ritual pipes, which uniquely shows how Dutch manufacturers responded to the indigenous market.
+Interestingly, a small portion of the collection consists of clear imitations of Native American ritual pipes, which uniquely shows how Dutch manufacturers responded to the indigenous market.

-Along with the ceramic finds, the typically Dutch cargo compares well with archaeological collections from upstate New York, and specifically the Dutch-American settlement at Fort Orange.
+Combined with the ceramic finds, the typical Dutch cargo compares well with archaeological collections from upstate New York, and specifically the Dutch-American settlement at Fort Orange.
 This not only provides us with a likely origin of the ship, but also with a possible destination.
-Before sailing there, the vessel may first have ventured search of salt, leather and tobacco, all of which were abundant in 17th-century Hispaniola, in whose waters the shipwreck was found.
-It may also have sought to trade with the contraband Istasand buccaneers common to the region in this period.
-Thus the Pipe wreck was clearly involved in triangular trade a practice relatively few shipwrecks can provide information on.
-Before the ship could reach its destination, it is likely that an explosion put an end to its voyage, as is testified by the large quantities of charred wood, melted metal and glass at the site.
+Before sailing there, the vessel may first have ventured south in search of salt, leather and tobacco, all of which were abundant in 17th-century Hispaniola - as the Dominican Republic and Haiti were called back then.
+It may also have sought to trade contraband with the pirates and buccaneers common to the region in this period.
+Thus the Pipe wreck was clearly involved in triangular trade, a practice relatively few shipwrecks can provide information on.
+Before the ship could reach its destination, it is likely that an explosion put an end to its voyage, which is suggested by the large quantities of charred wood, melted metal and glass at the site.

 Dutch pipes

-Funnel type pipes consist of 93% of the excavated pipes of the wreck.
-The funnel type followed the bi-conical type from the mid 17th century.
-The city of Gouda in Holland was the centre of pipe industry.
-The funnel type was most populair from 1650-1740.
+Funnel type pipes make up 93% of the pipes excavated from the wreck.
+The funnel type of clay pipes was the successor of the the bi-conical type from the mid-17th century.
+The city of Gouda in Holland was the centre of the clay pipe industry, and the funnel type was most popular type between 1650 and 1740.

 Funnel type of pipe.